Letters from Lodi

 In the 1977 book by Robert Benson, Great Winemakers of California, Ridge winemaker Paul Draper remarked that Ridge's movement to American oak, or Quercus alba, came as a result of comparisons of "the best French oak for parallel experiments."
 Elaborated Draper:

-Lavishing oak complexities on red wines made from varieties like Cabernet Sauvignon, Pinot noir or Zinfandel is one thing — black skinned grapes have greater capacity for absorbing oak tannin and flavors — but achieving a semblance of elegance in oak enriched white wines was still a challenge.
+Lavishing oak complexities on red wines made from varieties like Cabernet Sauvignon, Pinot Noir or Zinfandel is one thing — black-skinned grapes have a greater capacity for absorbing oak tannin and flavors — but achieving a semblance of elegance in oak-enriched white wines was still a challenge.
 By the end of the 1970s, Robert Mondavi Winery's experimental lots of barrel fermented and aged Chardonnays and Fumé Blancs, going into the brand's Reserve bottlings, were beginning to yield finely textured sensory qualities despite pungent smoky/toasty/vanillin aromas.
-Chateau St. Jean's line of vineyard-designate Chardonnays were also influential — demonstrating the holistic benefits of traditional Burgundian methodology, which combines barrel fermentation (resulting in more harmonious oak qualities), malolactic fermentation (i.e., conversion of sharp malic acid into milder lactic acid) and bâttonage (stirring of lees, or spent yeast cells, which also helps to alleviate "fat" or "buttery" sensations associated with lactic acid).
+Chateau St. Jean's line of vineyard-designate Chardonnays was also influential — demonstrating the holistic benefits of traditional Burgundian methodology, which combines barrel fermentation (resulting in more harmonious oak qualities), malolactic fermentation (i.e., conversion of sharp malic acid into milder lactic acid) and bâttonage (stirring of lees, or spent yeast cells, which also helps to alleviate "fat" or "buttery" sensations associated with lactic acid).

-At that point, you could say, the American wine industry's modern day quality revolution was unleashed, along with an absolute explosion of vineyard acreage and wine production; and an eventual mastery, and standardized use, of oak barrels played a huge part of it.
+At that point, you could say, the American wine industry's modern-day quality revolution was unleashed, along with an absolute explosion of vineyard acreage and wine production; and eventual mastery, and standardized use, of oak barrels, played a huge part in it.